 This mode is ideal for exhibitions and trade show floors, establishments like restaurants or bars, or any kind of passive/walk-up experience where a participant may join at any time but still play together with other participants.
-This mode is great for bar-style Trivia Games or trade show booth when you cannot actively monitor the Experience.
-With this mode you can simply loop your Experience to repeat all day or evening and even reset its results after each playback.
+This mode is great for bar-style Trivia Games or trade show booths when you cannot actively monitor the Experience.
+With this mode, you can simply loop your Experience to repeat all day or evening and even reset its results after each playback.

-- Show Answer Results Automatically After Each Question? - This setting will enable the Show Live Answer Results view after each question for four seconds.
-Use this setting to automatically show how the crowd answered each question on both the Projector View and Mobile View (Polls and Trivia Games)
+|Enabling this setting will display the Live Answer Results view after each question to automatically show how the crowd answered the question on both the Presentation View and Participant View.
+(Polls and Trivia Games)

-- Show Correct Answer Automatically After Each Question? - This setting will enable the Show Correct Answer view after each question for four seconds.
-Use this setting to automatically show the crowd the correct answer on both the Projector View and Mobile View (Trivia Games only)
+|Enabling this setting will display the Correct Answer view after each question to automatically show the crowd the correct answer on both the Presentation View and Participant View.
+(Trivia Games only)

-- Clear Crowd Responses Automatically When Poll/Trivia Game Restarts? - This setting is enabled when the above "Restart Poll/Trivia Game Automatically When Poll/Trivia Game Is Finished?" setting is enabled.
+- Clear Crowd Responses Automatically - This setting is enabled when the previous Restart Experience Automatically setting is enabled for either a Poll or Trivia Game.
 This setting will automatically clear out all crowd responses (e.g. votes, answers, rankings, etc.) at the end of each Poll/Trivia Game.
 When the Poll/Trivia Game restarts it will be a "fresh" Poll/Trivia Game with no crowd responses.
 This setting is ideal for repeating a Poll/Trivia Game for new participants so that old votes/answers and rankings are not kept each time the Poll/Trivia Game restarts.